My very first real estate transaction began in March but closed in May of 2004.

 This particular day, I had a client walk in and he wanted to see some houses in south Richland.
 That would take some time to set up, so I sent him to a nearby restaurant for lunch while I worked through lunchtime without eating — arranging showings and making sure he was pre-approved.

 He came back after about an hour and off we went.
 I remember he smelled strongly of onions after lunch and I asked him what he’d eaten.
 “Egg salad sandwich,” he said.
 To this day, I’ve never had onion in an egg salad sandwich.

 We looked at houses for an hour or so, then I went back to the office, gathered up my stuff and went to donate blood.
 I regularly donate blood, and I liked how my new career in real estate enabled me to go do that whenever I felt like it.

 I finally got up and said, “I’m fine!” and headed to my car.
 I DIDN’T feel fine, actually.
-I still felt light-headed and nauseated.
+I still felt lightheaded and nauseated.
 To complicate matters, it was raining, getting dark, and I had no idea where I was going!
 This is also in the days before GPS on your phone and in your car, or at least in my car!
-I remember praying desperately I wouldn’t black out, while peering through sheets of rain, looking for street signs as I traveled to the eastern edge of the city of Kennewick from central Richland — a forty minute drive I needed to make in thirty!
+I remember praying desperately that I wouldn’t black out, while peering through sheets of rain, looking for street signs as I traveled to the eastern edge of Kennewick from central Richland — a forty minute drive I needed to make in thirty!